armageddon421/electrodacus-esp32/README.md

 #### Why are there no binary releases?
 The software required for the ESP32 consists of four distinct parts: Bootloader, partition table, application and file system.
 It is difficult to combine these into a single bin file and instructions to flash them would be error prone.
 Over the air updates are also a completely different situation.
 PlattformIO is quick and easy to install and use and handles most situations automatically.
 There is a pissibility to provide a target for automated one-click OTA updates at a later date.

+#### What is MQTT?
+[MQTT](http://mqtt.org/) is a publisher-subscriber based message passing protocol that uses a central server called "broker" to relay the messages.
+Many IoT applications nowadays support MQTT, devices as well as dashboard and home automation solutions.
+It is easy to locally host your own local MQTT-Broker (for example [Mosquitto](https://mosquitto.org/)) for your home automation needs, a raspberry pi is already enough.
+I personally use [node-red](https://nodered.org/) as "glue logic" to connect all my sensors and actors, feed my databases and for creating logic.